RhoInc/open-source-handbook/releases/README.md

 ##Phase 3 - Testing
 New functionality is verified by an independent tester before release.

 - Once a new feature is implemented, it should be independently tested before being merged in to `master`.
-Testing should be conductued by by someone other than the developer. (**Required**)
+Testing should be conducted by someone other than the developer. (**Required**)
 - Testing requirements vary for each project, but it is important to define a workflow.
 A sample GitHub-only workflow, that can be modified as needed, is given below. (*Required*)

 Once all features for a new version are tested, we move to Phase 4, Deployment.